 - a) Arriving to class on time.
-Class will begin promptly at 10:30 am and you are expected to be in class at that time, ready to begin the lesson. - b) Please do not use your cellphones or other electronic devices during class time unless otherwise instructed (See the section on Technology). - c) All email communication must be done through Canvas or your BC e-mail account.
+Class will begin promptly at 11:30 am and you are expected to be in class at that time, ready to begin the lesson. - b) Please do not use your cellphones or other electronic devices during class time unless otherwise instructed (See the section on Technology). - c) All email communication must be done through Canvas or your BC e-mail account.
 I will not communicate about coursework or your grades through personal email accounts.
-I aim to answer emails within 48 hours. - d) Be respectful to your classmates.
-Any disrespectful language or behavior used towards your classmates will result in removal from the classroom, as well as a zero on any inclass activities or participation assignments during that class period. - e) Be respectful of my time.
+I aim to respond to emails within 48 hours. - d) Please check Canvas multiple times per week.
+I send out important course information through Canvas announcements.
+It is your responsibility to keep up with these updates. - e) Be respectful to your classmates.
+Any disrespectful language or behavior used towards your classmates will result in removal from the classroom, as well as a zero on any inclass activities or participation assignments during that class period. - f) Be respectful of my time.
 I aim to have assignments graded and returned within two weeks after they are submitted (although I often get them back by one week).
 Please do not ask when assignments will be returned or graded before this time.
 If it has been more than two weeks, and you are concerned about your grades, please talk to me during office hours or email me with questions.